YamacYurtsever/Obsidian-Notes/Computer Science/Programming Languages/Compilation & Interpretation.md

 	3. *Execution*:
 		- The translated code is executed immediately after translation
 		- The execution involves the interpretation of the generated intermediate code
-		- This can be done either by the interpreter itself or by a virtual machine designed for executing the specific intermediate code.
+		- This can be done either by the interpreter itself or by a [[Emulators and Virtual Machines#Virtual Machine | virtual machine]] designed for executing the specific intermediate code.

 - **Langauges**:
 	- Python